 Updates like these were appreciated by Mr Norulhisam Mohamad, whose daughter recently graduated from infant care.

-He said, “The times when she got sick – with rashes or diarrhea – or occasions when she was being rough to others or other children were rough with her.
+“The times when she got sick – with rashes or diarrhea – or occasions when she was being rough to others or other children were rough with her.
 These were all highlighted to us.
 It’s a good practice so we know what was going on.”

 But for the educarer team from Kinderland @RP, having to manage children and parents also means the day can be hectic and often unpredictable.
 What helps, they chimed, is knowing they can count on one another for help.

 For example, they hold frequent discussions to exchange information about the infants.
 Formal meetings are held twice a month, but unofficial discussions occur almost on a daily basis.

 At these sessions, the educarers discuss solutions for issues they have encountered.
 For instance, if a child is unable to meet a developmental milestone, the team will brainstorm and think of activities to assist the child in meeting the appropriate milestones.
 Also, if any member of the team is having difficulty in planning an activity for the children – whether in finding a suitable resource or coming up with an idea – everyone will step in to help.